 ## Python tooling

-- Use uv/uvx for all Python package management.
+- uv/uvx for all Python package management.
 Never pip.

 # .claude/agents/web-dev.md